NitigyaS/earlyretired.me/_posts/2020-10-20-why-the-4pct-rule-doesn't-work-pr1.md

 <br>
 Hello, fellow Tribe member,

-If you are one of the newcomers to this whole FI/RE movement, I have bad news for you.
+If you are one of the newcomers to this whole FI/RE movement, I have a news for you.
 You remember the 4% withdrawal rule that the best selling author tells you about.

 Well, that doesn't work in real life. :frowning: